 Bronze Age England

-At any rate about 2,000 BC English society was changed by the invention of Bronze.
+At any rate about 2,000 BCE English society was changed by the invention of Bronze.
 Metal artifacts appeared in England as early as 2,700 BC although it is believed they were imported.
-By about 2,000 BC bronze was being made in England.
+By about 2,000 BCE bronze was being made in England.
 The Bronze Age people also rode horses and they were the first people in England to weave cloth.
-Bronze age women held their hair with bone pins and they wore crescent shaped necklaces.
+Bronze age women held their hair with bone pins and they wore crescent-shaped necklaces.

 Bronze Age people lived in round wooden huts with thatched roofs but nothing is known about their society or how it was organised.
-However there were almost certainly different classes by that time.
+However, there were almost certainly different classes at that time.
 Tin and copper were exported from Britain along with animal hides.
 Jet and amber were imported for the rich.

 The Roman Conquest of Britain

-The Romans invaded Britain again in 43 AD under Emperor Claudius.
+In 55 BCE when Julius Caesar led an expedition to Britain.
+Caesar returned in 54 BCE.
+Both times he defeated the Celts but he did not stay.
+Both times the Romans withdrew after the Celts agreed to pay an annual tribute.
+The Romans invaded Britain again in 43 CE under Emperor Claudius.
 The Roman invasion force consisted of about 20,000 legionaries and about 20,000 auxiliary soldiers from the provinces of the Roman Empire.
 Aulus Plautius led them.
 The Romans landed somewhere in Southeast England (the exact location is unknown) and quickly prevailed against the Celtic army.
 The Celts could not match the discipline and training of the Roman army.
 A battle was fought on the River Medway, ending in Celtic defeat and withdrawal.
 The Romans chased them over the River Thames into Essex and within months of landing in England the Romans had captured the Celtic hill fort on the site of Colchester.

 After the rebellion was crushed the Celts of what is now southern and eastern England settled down and gradually accepted Roman rule.
-Then in 71-74 AD the Romans conquered the north of what is now England.
-In 122-126 AD the Emperor Hadrian built a great wall across the northern frontier of Roman Britain to keep out the people the Romans called the Picts.
+Then in 71-74 CE, the Romans conquered the north of what is now England.
+In 122-126 CE Emperor Hadrian built a great wall across the northern frontier of Roman Britain to keep out the people the Romans called the Picts.

 The End of Roman Britain